What is paella?

 No matter what rice dish you choose while visiting Spain, you’re sure to get a delicious meal made with fresh, local ingredients.
 Just don’t call it paella if it’s not, and you’ll look like a real Valenciano in no time.

 Want to live a rice experience?
-Join us at the Catalonia & Andalusia 2019 trip to get a true taste of Spain’s blessed dish.
+Join us at our Catalonia small group journey to get a true taste of Spain’s blessed dish.